Información de perfil

 We get lots of inquiries about volunteering with us.
 It is wonderful that so many people are interested in our project, but unfortunately we cannot host everyone.
 Due to the nature of our project it is very important for us that our volunteers share our vision as we are looking for more than the typical Workaway exchange.
 We would like to share a rewarding experience with people who are interested in more than tourism and are passionate to help our project rather than feeling obliged to work to earn their dinner and bed.
 We prefer to host people who can commit a reasonable amount of time to the project (minimum one month) as we would like to have time to form relationships with our volunteers .
 In your email, please tell us about yourself, your view of the world, interests and skills.
 Also, please include dates (as specific as possible) and an estimate of how long you would like to stay.
 Thanks!!!

 Welcome!
 The long-term goal of our project is to develop a research centre for appropriate technology.
-Our vision is inspired by the concepts of a resource-based economy (RBE), a socio-economic system in which all resources of the planet are equitably distributed, available to all without the use of money.
 Our aim is to develop and test technologies (in the field of energy, agriculture, education, social interactions etc.) that take steps toward enabling a transition to an RBE (or other healthier social system).
-In parallel, we are devloping a small community in rural Peru, where we are evaluating these technologies and using them to achieve a degree of self-sufficiency.
-We are registered as a non-profit organisation in Peru and are in the processing of registering ourselves as a research institute to allow more formal collaborations with students etc.
+In parallel, we would like to develop a small community to evaluate these technologies and use them to achieve a degree of self-sufficiency.
+We are registered as a non-profit organisation in Peru and are in the processing of registering ourselves as a research institute to allow more formal collaborations with students and other researchers.

-We are one family (Vladimir, Julie, and our young son) living permanently in the community, initiating the first steps of the project and trying to gather further long-term/permanent members.
-We also have long-term collaboration/contribution from others locally and remotely.
+The co-founders (Vladimir and Julie) live permanently on campus, along with our young son (7 years old).
+We are building the infrastructure of the campus and doing as much research work as we can along the way.
+We collaborate with local and international universities and researchers and try to attract long-term/permanent participants.
 We are both scientists/engineers and the focus of our project is to use the scientific method as broadly as possible in the development of all areas of the project (including social and emotional development).
 We are not a company, NGO, charity, or religious/spiritual group.
 Neither are we an eco-village, hippie commune, or meditation/yoga retreat.
-After five years and nearly 200 volunteers, we have observed that we tend to clash with people who identify strongly with spiritualism, shammanism etc. as a major part of their life path.
+After ten years and around 300 volunteers, we have observed that we tend to clash with people who identify strongly with spiritualism, shammanism etc. as a major part of their life path.
 While we have no problem with everyone having their own beliefs, these fundamental differences in our outlook in life are reflected in the way we work and communicate and can result in an experience that is less than rewarding for everyone.